ibm-cloud-docs/monitoring/monitor/alerts.md

 # Working with alerts
 {: #alerts}

 In the {{site.data.keyword.mon_full_notm}} service, you can configure single alerts and multi-condition alerts to notify about problems that may require attention.
 When an alert is triggered, you can be notified through 1 or more notification channels.
 An alert definition can generate multi-channel notifications.
 {:shortdesc}

 You can define an alert on a single metric or a set of metrics to notify of events or issues that you want to monitor.
 - You can define a single condition alert.
 - You can define a multi-condition alert.
 The alert threshold is configured by using complex conditions.
 - You can define how the data is aggregated.
 - You can use boolean logic to define alerts that report on multiple metrics.
 - You get a notification when the alert condition is met.
 - You can configure multiple notification channels per alert.
+- Alerts have a minimum wait time of 1 minute, but you can optionally configure the trigger wait time by hour or day.
+For PromQL alerts only, you can optionally configure a 0 minute wait time.

 ## Types of alerts
 {: #alerts_types}

 The {{site.data.keyword.mon_full_notm}} service includes pre-defined alerts that you can enable.
 In addition, you can configure custom alerts from panels in a dashboard, by using the REST API, or in the *Alerts* section of the web UI.

 In the {{site.data.keyword.mon_full_notm}} service, you can define any of the following types of alerts: